Remove the override of EntityTreeModel

 In hopes of keeping the sensor-view release simple I'd just as soon keep the override in for now.
 If/when we patch ptolemy-kepler with the change, we could patch sensor-view at that point to remove the override.

-#3 Updated by Matt Jones almost 8 years ago
+#3 Updated by Matt Jones about 8 years ago

 I would argue that we should incorporate it now and issue the patch.
 Overrides consistently diverge over time from their source, and we suffer from not picking up bug fixes, etc. In general, I think we should strive to eliminate all overrides ebfore release.
 They are a nice feature for experimental development, but make maintenance difficult if they are released.
 They also make it so that modules that use overrides become incompatible with other modules that don't use the override -- much better to have only one definitive source for a class (in this case, the ptolemy module) so that modules remain compatible.